stuartmclean/binance-exporter/README.md

     - targets: ['10.42.0.19:9000']
 ```

-sample grafana dashboards are provided in [./grafana/].
+Sample grafana dashboards are provided in [./grafana/].

-## Run continously via supervisord
+## run continously via supervisord
-Assuming you are able to run it locally via `$ ./binancebot run`, here is how you would run it on your favourite server in the background by utilizing supervisord [http://supervisord.org/]
+Assuming you are able to run it locally via `$ ./binancebot run`, here is how you would run it on your favourite server in the background by utilizing supervisord [http://supervisord.org/].

 The following steps assume you are running FreeBSD, however, the installation should be very similar under any other *nix system.